FelixWither/m1-multimc-hack/README.md

 ### Configure HMCL

+**Currently only passed the test on Minecraft versions that uses LWJGL 2.x, 3.x cannot run on my computer.

 1.Click 'All versions', click 'Install a new game' to install game versions that you want to lauch if you haven't yet.

 2.At 'All versions', then select the version you want to launch.